Cymraeg

 All chats and messages on Wizz are sent as direct messages (DMs) which means the content can only be seen by the sender and receiver.
 Some users choose to send personal or intimate messages and images via DMs, knowing that other people cannot see it.
 Remind you child to talk to you if they have been sent inappropriate messages or images in DMs.
 By restricting who your child can access on the platform, your child is less likely to experience language or behaviour that is not suitable for their age.

 To create a Wizz account, all users must add their date of birth and share a photo of themselves.
 Working in partnership with Yoti, a facial recognition app, Wizz verifies the age of each user.
 The use of facial recognition to verify accounts also limits the ability for users to create fake accounts, pretending to be someone considerably younger or older than they are.
 All accounts that have been verified have a blue checkmark on their profile.
-The use of facial recognition to verify age is a significant difference to many other social media platforms that do not attempt to verify the age of their users.
+Users are then categorised by age, ensuring that those between 13 and 24 can only be contactable by those their age, one year older, or one year younger than them.
+This means your child is unlikely to be contacted by anyone significantly older or younger than them.
+Parents should be aware, however, that there have been cases, where users sell the details of age-verified accounts on sites such as Reddit to people who are then able to use the verified account under a false age.
+This means that your child may still be contactable by people who are not the age their account is verified as on their profile.
+Ensure your child feels that they can speak to you if they see anything that makes them distressed or uncomfortable and encourage them to report any accounts they feel may be using a false age.

 Wizz aims to connect users on the platform who have similar interests.
 The use of the ‘Swipe’ feature means users simply swipe right to select who they would like to message and therefore befriend, based only on their profile.
 By connecting with people who have similar shared interests, there is the potential for a false sense of trust to be established between users, with the assumption that they are friends because they like the same things.
+Often, users will ask for the details of other social media handles so that they may to know other users through different platforms.
 Talk to your child about what makes a friend and encourage them to connect with offline friends within the app, rather than people they do not know.
-Discuss the risks of connecting with strangers and explain the importance of not sharing any personal or identifiable information within chats.
+Discuss the risks of connecting with strangers and explain the importance of not sharing any personal or identifiable information within chats, particularly phone numbers or handles of different social media accounts.
 Remind your child to tell you if they have been asked personal questions and to report anyone who makes them feel uncomfortable.

 If your child has a Wizz account, it is important that they are aware of what they share and the impact this will have on their digital footprint.
 Have a conversation with your child to help them understand what is and is not appropriate for them to share.
 Ensure your child knows it can be difficult to keep ownership of any content once it has been shared online, as content can easily be copied and reposted without their knowledge and can then become difficult to remove from the internet.